anivano/DNStoDoTProxy/README.md

 Now we want to check that all works as expected!
 So for me it looked like this:

-Using the dig command, also run in the second terminal:
+Using the dig command, run in a second terminal:
 ```
-anastasija@Babbage:~/Documents/Coding/proxy$ dig @172.17.0.2 -p 53 google.com
+anastasija@Babbage:~$ dig @172.17.0.2 -p 53 google.com
 ```

 Which will get you the following in the terminal it's run in: